mnutsch/Wire_Frames/README.md

 This is an assortment of wire-frames that I created for a variety of apps.

-These wire-frames were created in MS Paint, GIMP, and Google Drive Images.
+These wire-frames were created with MS Paint, GIMP, or Google Drive Images.